jnozzi/cocoadev.com/markdown/GraphicsFrameworkForDrawing.md

 ----

-There's also General/GCDrawKit, which I'm currently developing with others, to be an open source Cocoa-based general purpose graphics editing framework.Feel free to have a look and perhaps get involved.
-It's not quite ready yet, but we are making good progress. --General/GrahamCox
+There's also GCDrawKit, which I'm currently developing with others, to be an open source Cocoa-based general purpose graphics editing framework.Feel free to have a look and perhaps get involved.
+It's not quite ready yet, but we are making good progress. --GrahamCox
 ----
 I need to edit it programatically.
-General/GCDrawKit is not available yet.
+GCDrawKit is not available yet.
 I need to develop just similar to quick model of xcode. drawing arrows stuff i found bit diff. incase there is no framework available i have to go for beziers.